Macrometacorp/docs/docs/streams/subscriptions.md

 ### Failover

-In `failover` mode, multiple consumers can attach to the same subscription.
-The consumers will be lexically sorted by the consumer's name and the first consumer will initially be the only one receiving messages.
-This consumer is called the `master consumer`.

-When the master consumer disconnects, all (non-acked and subsequent) messages will be delivered to the next consumer in line.
+In _failover_ mode, multiple consumers can attach to the same subscription.
+A master consumer is picked for the stream to receives messages.
+When the master consumer disconnects, all non-acknowledged and subsequent messages are delivered to the next consumer in line.

-In the diagram above, **Consumer-C-1** is the master consumer while **Consumer-C-2** would be the next in line to receive messages if **Consumer-C-1** disconnected.
+In the diagram below, Consumer-C-1 is the master consumer while Consumer-C-2 would be the next in line to receive messages if Consumer-C-1 disconnected.

 ![stream-failover-subscriptions](/img/stream-failover-subscriptions.png)

+### Key_Shared

+In *key_shared* mode, multiple consumers can attach to the same subscription.
+Messages with same key or same ordering key are delivered to only one consumer.
+No matter how many times the message is re-delivered, it is delivered to the same consumer.
+You must specify a key for messages.

 ## Multi-stream Subscriptions